-5. Having considered the examiners' reports the Committee shall recommend whether the candidate may be admitted to the degree.
+5. Having considered the examiners' reports and the candidates other work in the prescribed course of study, the Committee shall recommend whether the candidate may be admitted to the decree.

 6. An approved candidate shall pay such fees as may be determined from time to time by the Council.